A Unified Dynamical Systems Framework for Cosmology in $f(Q)$ Gravity: Generic Features Beyond the Coincident Gauge: Summary and Discussion

 \section{Summary and Discussion}

-In this work, we have developed a unified dynamical systems framework to analyse homogeneous and isotropic cosmology in $f(Q)$ gravity, incorporating all three independent affine connection branches: the coincident gauge ($\Gamma_1$), and the two non-coincident gauges ($\Gamma_2$ and $\Gamma_3$).
+In this work, we have developed a unified dynamical systems framework to analyse homogeneous and isotropic cosmology in $f(Q)$ gravity, incorporating all three independent affine connection branches.
 This framework is based on a standard set of Hubble-normalised phase space variables and an auxiliary function $m(Q)$, allowing a model-independent and connection-agnostic treatment of the dynamics.
 This unification permits direct comparison across the three connection choices for any given $f(Q)$ model, provided the system can be closed (see below for more details), which is impossible using connection-specific formulations.

 The dynamical system can be closed if the function

 can be inverted to express \( Q \) as a function of the ratio $x_2/x_1 $.
 This invertibility condition is essential for casting the system entirely in terms of the dynamical variables.